marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

       },
       ...
 ```
-Can You feel the power now?
+Can you feel the power now?
 Not yet?
 Why?
 FE can now rely only on the presence/absence of links.
 Your api
 can now drive the workflows, not duplicated logic on FE side in the form of providers, if-statements or whatever.
 FE now
 can be free of roles, permissions, business logic rules duplication.